CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Visualizations

-\textbf{Long-Horizon Generation.} Our model supports auto-regressive generation, enabling the creation of temporally coherent video sequences that build upon previously generated clips.
-This capability allows for extended, long-horizon user–model interactions.
-Figures~\ref{fig:long_gen_0} and~\ref{fig:long_gen_1} present two examples of long-horizon generation.
+Our model supports auto-regressive generation, enabling the creation of temporally coherent video sequences that build upon previously generated clips.
+This capability allows for extended, long-horizon user–model interactions. \cref{fig:long_gen_0} and \cref{fig:long_gen_1} present two examples of long-horizon generation.